• See your site through the eyes of the search engine spiders.

 Search engines are now the primary local information source

-A new study has determined that for the first time, search engines have trumped printed yellow pages for searchers looking for local information6.
+A new study has determined that for the first time, search engines have trumped printed yellow pages for searchers looking for local information.
 More customers than ever are using the web to find businesses; and, importantly, the study found that online searchers are more likely to convert to sales.
-Is your business cashing in on these online sales?

 A search engine online marketing statistic for ecommerce

 Searchers are definitely spending money at ecommerce sites.
-Did you know that online sales have grown by almost 6% compared to the same time last year, even in this challenging economy7?
+Did you know that online sales have grown by almost 6% compared to the same time last year, even in this challenging economy?
 This means that your website could be making 6% more this quarter than it did the same quarter last year.
 Is this happening at your site?

 Advertising in a weak economy